swith-wiz-kev/tic-tac-toe/README.md

 Live Preview: https://swith-wiz-kev.github.io/tic-tac-toe/

 In this project, the UI makes use of simple buttons and radio buttons to modify the settings, reset, and trigger some game functionalities.
-There is also an edit button for changing a text to an input field and modifying its value as an input field.
-A few text elements will be changed, deleted or created as the game progresses.

-init module
-gameBoard Factory
-fillCell function
-display Factory
-turnEnd functionality
-winpatterncheck functionality
-restart game functionality
-update interface functionality
-pause AI interface
-swap button functionality
-player factory
-change name span to input text set names pause AI
-AI basic response functions and simulator
-next: AI moves analyzer
+There is also an edit button for changing the name.
+A few text elements will be changed, hidden or made visible as the game progresses.
+The code makes us of factory and modules.
+The initialization of cell buttons and other inputs for game settings are done by a module.
+There is factory for the players, which is used to store or edit player data.
+The AI logic is also stored in the player factory.
+There is another factory for the displays, which is used to modify their text and toggle their visibility.
+The main game logic is stored in the gameboard module.
+The bulk of this module is the move handler, which takes input from clicking the cells or from a generated one by the AI logic.
+Private supporting functions for the move handler will control the display, determine if an input is valid, and check game state for every input made.
+Other functions of the gameboard includes resetting the game, changing X and O assignment, and pausing the AI.